meo-marketplace/WhatTheHack/xxx-MarketplaceSaaSOffers/Student/Challenge-00.md

   - VS Code REST Client Extension from Huachao Mao - add once VS Code is installed
 - [Node js](https://nodejs.org/en) - install the version specific to your system.
 You can check if you have this installed in the CMD prompt / BASH by typing `node -v`.
 - [Microsoft Commercial Marketplace API Emulator](https://github.com/microsoft/Commercial-Marketplace-SaaS-API-Emulator)
+- Install the sample app from the .zip file provide for the track you want to do

 ## Description